 As a parent, you can use the 10 minutes per grade time limit to gauge whether your child has problems.
 If, for example, a pupil in grade 2 takes one hour to finish their assignments, it means two things: either the assignment was too much, or they have a challenge with the problems given.
 On average, a student in grade 2 requires 20 minutes to finish their homework.
 It could be an indication that they need help ASAP.

 Most parents easily dismiss what a teacher has to say about their children.
 It is mostly true, especially when they report things contrary to what you know about your child.
 It is essential to acknowledge that teachers spend more time with your kid while in school than you do.
 Teachers provide the same content to all students in a classroom; therefore, they can tell whether your child has challenges.
 Struggling in classwork means they will have a more significant challenge when it comes to completing their homework.

 - They misbehave while at school.

 Misbehaving in school may be a way your child uses to seek attention.
-They may generally lose track of their goals, and they start being reckless as they feel they aren’t education worthy.
+They may generally lose track of their goals, and they start being reckless as they feel they aren’t education-worthy.
 Being arrogant and a bully may be a way to fill the void they have.
 Children often don’t dare to speak up, and even when they gain that courage, they may fail to know how to express themselves.

 - They don’t ask for help when doing homework.

-You may think students are comfortable doing homework on their own, but the real reason they aren’t asking for help is that they fear to look dumb before you.
+You may think students are comfortable doing homework on their own, but the real reason they aren’t asking for help is that they fear looking dumb before you.
 A child may suppress the need to ask questions when tackling assignments for fear of judgment.
 It may be as a result of past experiences or just general fear.

 Determining whether your kid has challenges with their homework is essential when you want to give them the necessary help they deserve.
 Find out soon enough and seek relevant help.